Includes Chillagoe, Mareeba, Aboriginal Rock Art & Australian Outback

 Billy Tea Safaris is a small locally owned tour operator, which operates small personalised tours with custom built 4WD vehicles, and your naturalist guides have extensive knowledge of flora, fauna, history of the area and aboriginal culture, which will ensure your day will be a memory of a lifetime.

-Your day begins when your accredited guide meets you at your accommodation Cairns CBD around 6.45am, Holloway’s Beach and Yorkey’s Knob will be approximately 7.00am, and after introductions all round we’ll ascend the McAllister Ranges and head to our first stop at Skybury Coffee Plantation, looking for many different species of bush birds, including Emus, Wedge Tail Eagles, Squatter Pigeons and Kangaroos, Frilled Neck Lizards, before reaching our first stop.
+Your day begins when your accredited guide meets you at your accommodation Cairns CBD around 6.45am, Holloway’s Beach and Yorkey’s Knob will be approximately 7.00am.
+Guests from Northern Beaches and Port Douglas will be picked up from their accommodation by International Coaches and transfered to meet the Billytea Tour at the Canopys Edge Bus Stop .
+After introductions all round we’ll ascend the McAllister Ranges and head to our first stop at Skybury Coffee Plantation, looking for many different species of bush birds, including Emus, Wedge Tail Eagles, Squatter Pigeons and Kangaroos, Frilled Neck Lizards, before reaching our first stop.

 Please note: If you're thinking of driving to Chillagoe in your hire car you need to check with your company that you can take your car on a dirt road.
 The road to Chillagoe is not sealed all the way.
 If you can't drive... come on our tour!
-We do not pick up in Port Douglas for this tour but arrange a private transfer to the bottom of the Kauranda range at an additional cost of $95.00p.p. return.
+We do not pick up in Port Douglas for this tour but arrange a private transfer to the bottom of the Karanda Range at an additional cost of $99.00p.p. return, paid on board to the driver.

 Family (2 adults + 2 children 0-14 years)